JMRMEDEV/RoboDrawer/README.md

 12. Finally, the manipulator goes back to its regular setup.

 **Notes:** A system for detecting when points calculted were reached by the arm was designed but did not work.
 Instead (bad practice)
 Matlab pauses were stablished for this purpose.
-As it was already said some of the functions were retrieved from @radica1113 and its team, these were: **copyf**, which is used for copying dummies and other spacial stuff in CoppeliaSim and a part of **ur5_coppelia_com**, which stablishes connection with the API.
+As it was already said some of the functions were retrieved from [Radica R](https://github.com/radica1113) and its team, these were: **copyf**, which is used for copying dummies and other spacial stuff in CoppeliaSim and a part of **ur5_coppelia_com**, which stablishes connection with the API.
 It is also replicated its usage of their function **movef**, but translated to use Robotics
 Toolkit.
 All the remaining algorithms and logic were developed by me and my team (except from the functions belonging to the toolboxes).
 We also designed our fixed version of the CoppeliaSim UR5 scene, adapted to behave as the Robotics Toolbox SerialLink object.
-The **vrchk** function for checking the Remote API return status was implemented by @radica1113, but he, at the same time, based on **Renaud Detry** work.
+The **vrchk** function for checking the Remote API return status was implemented by [Radica R](https://github.com/radica1113), but he, at the same time, based on **Renaud Detry** work.

 ## Parameters setup